rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/rdp_web_login.md

 that is present for OWA.
 By analyzing the time it takes for a failed response, the RDWeb interface can be used to quickly test the validity of a set of usernames.
 The module additionally supports testing username password combinations.
 Additionally, this module can attempt to discover the target NTLM domain if you don't already know it.
+This module also reports credentials to the credentials database when they are discovered.

 ## Verification Steps